-- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC\FLR.3, ALC\TAT.3, ATE\FUN.2 and AVA\VAN.5 augmented for this TOE evaluation.
+- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.3, ALC_TAT.3, ATE_FUN.2, AVA_VAN.5 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0793-2012, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the support of the new underlying hardware and auditing of new events.
+As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0900-2014, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on was on the new supported hardware and feature refinements.